jittat/01204211-discrete-math-slides/README.md

-This is source LaTex files for slides for the course 01204211 Discrete Mathematics.
+These are source LaTex files for slides for the course 01204211 Discrete Mathematics.
+Many of the slides are not complete as there are blank spaces left for writing notes during VDO recording sessions.